 On average, unprepared householders used their credit cards to borrow £380 to pay off unexpected bills.
 These individuals resorted to credit cards because they had not budgeted for an emergency incident.
 Therefore, they did not have a rainy day fund set aside for life’s little occurrences.

-Halifax found that some householders had to borrow as much as £2,000 to pay for such things as boiler replacements, central heating work, plumbing repair work, and faulty vehicles.
+Halifax found that some householders had to borrow as much as £2,000.
+This was to pay for such things as boiler replacements, central heating work, plumbing repair work, and faulty vehicles.

 Who are the most unprepared?